 There are over 100 known structural types of glucosinolates, nine of which are closely monitored in canola because they are reported as having toxic properties.
 Five compounds referred to as the alkyl glucosinolates are thought to have the antinutritional properties.
 The sum of four of these five alkyl glucosinolates (gluconapin, progoitrin, glucobrassicanapin and napoleiferin) must be less than a total of 30 μmoles/gram oil free meal for the seed to be classified as canola quality (the value is likely to be decreased 20 μmoles/gram).
 Of similar concentration but of less concern are the indol glucosinolates, two of which are monitored.
-Two types from a third group of glucosinolates, the thioalkyl glucosinolates are measured but are typically present in very low concentrations.
-Benzylglucosinolates are glucosinolates derived from phenylalanine and are also monitored in canola meal.
+Two types from a third group of glucosinolates, the thioalkyl glucosinolates are glucosinolates derived from phenylalanine and are also monitored in canola meal.